skochv04/PBD-Project/report.md

 AFTER INSERT
 AS
 BEGIN
     SET NOCOUNT ON
     BEGIN
         DECLARE @ProgramID INT
         DECLARE @MaxParticipants INT
         SELECT @ProgramID = ProgramID FROM INSERTED
         IF (SELECT StudiesID from EducationalPrograms where ProgramID = @ProgramID) IS NOT NULL SELECT @MaxParticipants = MaxParticipants
                             from EducationalPrograms as ep
                                 inner join Studies as st
                                     on ep.StudiesID = st.StudiesID
                                     where ProgramID = @ProgramID
-           IF (SELECT COUNT(*) FROM AllProgramParticipants(@ProgramID)) > @MaxParticipants BEGIN
+            IF (SELECT COUNT(*) FROM AllProgramParticipants(@ProgramID) WHERE Access = 'true') > @MaxParticipants BEGIN
                 THROW 52313, N'Participants number over MaxParticipants number for this Studies', 1;
             END
     END
 END
 ```